QUIC-FL: Quick Unbiased Compression for Federated Learning: The Algorithm

-Our first contribution is the introduction of bounded-support-quantization (BSQ).
-For a parameter $p\in(0,1]$, we pick a threshold $T_p$ such that at most $d\cdot p$ coordinates can fall outside $[-T_p,T_p]$.
-BSQ separates the vector into two parts: the large coordinates whose absolute value is at least $T_p$, and the small ones.
-The large values are sent exactly (matching the precision of the input gradient), whereas the small values are quantized using stochastic quantization\AP{<- added 'using stochastic quantization'} and transmitted using a small number of bits each.
+Our first contribution is the introduction of \emph{bounded support quantization} (BSQ).
+For a parameter $p\in(0,1]$, we pick a threshold $t_p$ such that up to $d\cdot p$ values can fall outside $[-t_p,t_p]$.
+BSQ separates the vector into two parts: the small values in the range $[-t_p,t_p]$, and the remaining (large) values.
+The large values are sent exactly (matching the precision of the input), whereas the small values are stochastically quantized and sent using a small number of bits each.
+This approach decreases the error of the quantized \mbox{values by bounding their support at the cost of sending a small number of values exactly.}

+For the exactly sent values, we also need to send their indices.
+There are different ways to do so.
+For example, it is possible to encode these indices using $\log{\binom{d}{d\cdot p}}\approx d\cdot p\cdot \log(1/p)$ bits at the cost of higher complexity.
+When the $d\cdot p$ indices are uniformly distributed (which will be essentially our case later), then delta coding methods can be applied (see, e.g., Section 2.3 of \citet{DBLP:journals/pvldb/VaidyaKCKMI22}).
+Alternatively, we can send these indices without any additional encoding using $d\cdot p\cdot \lceil \log d \rceil$ bits (i.e., $\lceil \log d \rceil$ bits per transmitted index) or transmit a bit-vector with an indicator for each value whether it is exact or quantized.
+Empirically, sending the indices using $\lceil \log d \rceil$ bits each without encoding is most useful, as $p\cdot \log d \ll 1$ in our settings, resulting \mbox{in fast processing time and small bandwidth overhead. }

-This simple approach decreases the error of every quantized coordinate by bounding the quantized coordinates' support at the cost of transmitting some entries accurately.
-As stated in Appendix~\ref{app:BSQ}, we formally show that BSQ, without further assumptions, admits a worst-case \vnmse of $ \frac{1}{p\cdot\parentheses{2^b-1}^2}$.
-In particular, when $p$ and $b$ are constants, we get an \nmse of $O(1/n)$ with encoding and decoding times of $O(d)$ and $O(nd)$, respectively.
-However, the linear dependence on $p$ means that the hidden constant in the $O(1/n)$ \nmse is too large to be practical.
-For example, if $p=2^{-5}$ and $b=1$, we need two bits per coordinate on average: one for sending the exact values (assuming coordinates are single precision floats) and another for stochastically quantizing the remaining coordinates.
-In turn, we get a \vnmse bound of $\frac{1}{2^{-5}\cdot\parentheses{2^1-1}^2}=32$.
-In the following section, we show that combining BSQ with random rotation allows us to get an $O(1/n)$ \nmse even with a low constant for low values of $p$.
-For example, $p=2^{-9}$ and an additional one bit per coordinate for the quantization, we reach a $\vnmse$ of $1.52$, a $21\times$ improvement despite using less bandwidth.
+In Appendix~\ref{app:BSQ}, we prove that BSQ, without further assumptions, admits a worst-case \nmse of $ \frac{1}{n\cdot p\cdot\parentheses{2^b-1}^2}$ when using $b$ bits per quantized value.
+In particular, when $p$ and $b$ are constants, we get an \nmse of $O(1/n)$ with encoding and decoding times of $O(d)$ and $O(n\cdot d)$, respectively.

+However, the linear dependence on $p$ means that the hidden constant in the $O(1/n)$ \nmse is often impractical.
+For example, if $p=2^{-5}$ and $b=1$, we need three bits per value on average: two for sending the exact values and their indices (assuming values are single precision floats and indices are 32-bit integers) and another for stochastically quantizing the remaining values using 1-bit stochastic quantization. \mbox{In turn, we get an \nmse bound of $\frac{1}{n \cdot 2^{-5}\cdot\parentheses{2^1-1}^2}=32/n$.}